Skip to main content

 Septic Services in Pearland, TX

 Pearland is one of the Houston metro's fastest-growing suburbs, with a population topping 130,000 and still climbing.
 Located south of Houston in Brazoria County, the city sits on extremely flat Gulf Coast terrain with heavy clay soil.
-According to the EPA, roughly 21.7 million U.S. households rely on septic systems, and Texas has over 2.3 million of them (Texas A&M AgriLife Extension).
-That combination of growth and challenging soil creates real problems for septic systems here.
+That combination creates real challenges for septic systems.
 Drainage is slow, the water table is shallow, and heavy rains can leave the ground saturated for days.

 Most of Pearland's newer master-planned communities connect to municipal sewer.
 But older neighborhoods, unincorporated pockets, and properties on the southern and western edges of town still run on septic.
-As Bruce Lesikar, Professor and Extension Agricultural Engineer at Texas A&M AgriLife, notes in his extension publication "Understanding and Maintaining Your Septic System," regular maintenance is the most reliable way to prevent system failures and protect groundwater.
-If you're one of those Pearland homeowners, the clay soil and flat terrain mean your system works harder than it would in sandier ground, making that maintenance even more critical.
+If you're one of those homeowners, the clay soil and flat terrain mean your system works harder than it would in sandier ground, and staying on top of maintenance is the best way to avoid costly failures.

 Pearland's flat terrain and clay-heavy soil put extra stress on every part of a septic system.
 That makes choosing the right service provider, someone who understands local conditions, more important here than in a lot of other Texas cities.